Introduction to the LRC

 Anatomy Resource Description

-The Distance Learning Hub is housed in a separate room of the LRC, and is furnished with state-of-the-art equipment.
-The room serves as the production center of Logan College’s distance learning program.
+The Distance Learning Hub is housed in a separate room of the LRC and serves as the production center of Logan University’s distance learning program.

 General LRC Information